 Emma Bouffard

-Emma Bouffard (elle/she) is a doctoral student in psychology at the Université du Québec en Outaouais (UQO) under the supervision of Isabel Côté.
-Her research interests focus on various forms of discrimination and violence and their impact on the well-being of LGBTQIA2S+ communities.
-Her thesis focuses on the experiences of family exclusion of bisexual and pansexual people.
+Emma Bouffard (elle/she) is a Ph.D. candidate in psychology at the Université du Québec en Outaouais (UQO) under the supervision of Isabel Côté.
+Her research interests focus on family experiences and parenting among LGBTQIA2S+ communities.
+Her thesis focuses on the experiences and relationship dynamics of bisexual and pansexual people with their families of origin.
 She is currently involved in the Access project.

 Publications